 Many people, especially today, assume that digital devices are objective and infallible.

-A geiger-counter-like meter that allows the wielder to 'detect' anything while secretly controlling the readout with their finger.
+Detect It is a geiger-counter-like meter that allows the operator to 'detect' anything by secretly controlling the readout with their finger.
 The detector's label is customizable, so one can detect anything: BS, engrams, mansplaining, etc. The careful viewer will note that readout goes above 100%.